What is Cloud Migration? Planning, Process, and Effective Tools

 Cloud Migration Strategies:

 When considering cloud migrations, organizations should consider which migration strategy best suits their requirements.
-The brief descriptions of each strategy are as follows:
+Brief descriptions of each strategy are as follows:

 1. Replatform (Lift and Reshape)